 The significance of the snakes is not known.
-However, we do know that the serpent has in the past been symbolically associated with the renewal of life.
+However, we do know that the serpent has, in the past, been symbolically associated with the renewal of life.
 This idea was developed because it sheds its skin periodically.
 The figurine’s tiara seems to have an imitation of a panther, which is one of the symbols of an earth goddess.
-The figurines may also illustrate the fashion of dress of the Minoan women.
-It consists of a tight bodice which left the breasts bare, with a long flounced skirt, and an apron made of a material with embroidered or woven decoration.
+The figurines may also illustrate the fashion of the dress of the Minoan women.
+It consists of a tight bodice that left the breasts bare, with a long flounced skirt, and an apron made of a material with embroidered or woven decoration.

 Sir Arthur John Evans (1851 – 1941) was an English archaeologist and pioneer in the study of Aegean civilization in the Bronze Age.
 He is most famous for unearthing the Palace of Knossos on the Greek island of Crete.

 The Minoan civilization was also in trading contact with Middle Eastern cultures, especially with Anatolia, where many statues have been found representing a Great Goddess.
 A mother goddess represents nature, motherhood, fertility, creation, destruction, or who embodies the bounty of the Earth.
 When equated with the Earth or the natural world, such goddesses are sometimes called the Earth Mother.